Skyue1/GDH-Cheat-menu/README.md

-# GD-ModMenu
+# GD-GDH
-Free, open-source Geometry Dash modification menu.
+Free Open Source Geometry Dash Menu Mod.
 Powered by ImGui.

 Press `INSERT` key to call mod menu.

 # How to use
 Firstly, download DLLs from release page.
 Then, put `xinput9_1_0.dll` and `ModMenu.dll` to the GD executable directory.
 If you want to add other DLLs, put them in `addons` directory.
+`if there are any problems feel free to leave a comment`

 # How to build